Date Joined: October 15, 2017

 Plurality is probably a good word for me.
 There are really no types of music I don't like.
-The music I find myself gravitating towards the most are soft rock hits from the 1970s.
-My stepdaughter once had a friend ask if we could listen to music from this century!
-I also like Pop Music though when I am most stressed out there's a whole part of me that switches to jazz.
-I am not stuck up about the type of jazz though I used to only like straight ahead and bepop jazz.
-I'm pretty flexible.
+The music I find myself gravitating towards the most are soft rock hits from the 1970s but I also listen to pop from all the decades, Blues, Jazz, Classical, Dubstep, Chill, Deep House and more.

 As a child, my Dad was a National Dancer from the Philippines.
 I grew up banging on the ground and listening to the ethnic dancers pounding the floor with their feet, with bamboo sticks, and drums that are sort of flat and lay on the ground.

 My grandmother was my piano teacher and then I had a scholarship at a local music conservatory.
 I quit music because I decided I didn't want to dedicate 8 hours a day practicing piano.
 That was probably the biggest career decision I made in my life.
 I think I made it around 16 years old.
 But my Mom's sister was some super prodigy and she played in Carnegie Hall when she was a kid and took lessons from Horowitz.
 I figured, I'd never be that good.
 And she didn't seem very happy with her music though I will say she did become happy very late in her life, after her mid-60s.
 She did start playing in many four-hand recitals and performed with a group of friends.
 But it was more like good fun and fundraising and that point.
 Not as much about the financial success nor the career achievement.

 Reading right now: the Histories by Herodotus.
 This summer I also read Marco Polo’s Travels.